 Another example can be seen in Portrait 16, which is used on banknotes issued by Canada and the Solomon Islands.
 In the engraving used by the Solomon Islands, prepared by Thomas De La Rue, The Queen looks severe, but on the Canadian notes prepared by the British American Bank Note Company and by the Canadian Bank Note Company there is a suggestion of a smile.
 The Canadian notes achieve the difference by including a subtle shaded area on Her Majesty's left cheek, just to the right of her mouth.

 While there have been thirty-three issuing authorities to have prepared banknotes bearing The Queen's portrait (excluding the Zambian essay), Fiji has used the most number of portraits, being six in total.
 Three issuing authorities have used five portraits: the Bank of England, Bermuda, and Canada.

-The following list of portraits is ordered by the date on which the banknotes, on which the portraits appear, were first released into circulation, rather than the date on which the portraits were executed.
+The linked portraits are ordered by the date on which the banknotes bearing the portraits were first released into circulation, rather than the date on which the portraits were executed.
 Where the portrait was used by more than one issuing authority, the list of issuing authorities is ordered by the date on which the authority first used the portrait.
 Next to each issuing authority are the reference numbers from the Standard Catalog of World Paper Money (SCWPM, Volume 2, Ninth Edition and Volume 3, Eighth Edition) that indicate those notes of the issuing authority which bear the portrait.

 © Peter Symes 2003 and 2004